 - initiate our planned Phase 3 clinical trials of I.V.
-CR845; - continue the research and development of our Oral CR845 and other product candidates; - seek regulatory approvals for I.V.
+CR845; - continue the development of our I.V.
+CR845 uremic pruritus product candidate; - continue the research and development of our Oral CR845 and other product candidates; - seek regulatory approvals for I.V.
 CR845 and any product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our global intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our drug development and potential future commercialization efforts.